Test for independence of long-range dependent time series using distance covariance

 The asymptotic behavior of the second summand in the decomposition in formula \eqref{eq:decomposition_2} depends on the values of the long-range dependence parameters $D_X$ and $D_Y$.
-For this reason, the following two propositions treat different values of these separately.
-Initially, we consider the case $D_X, D_Y\in (0, \frac{1}{2})$.
-Following this, we focus on the case $D_X, D_Y\in \left(\frac{1}{2}, 1\right)$.
+For this reason, the following propositions treat different values of these separately.
+Initially, we consider small values of $D_X$ and $D_Y$.
+Following this, we focus on bigger values of $D_X$ and $D_Y$.